guettli/programming-guidelines/README.md

 ### Shell Scripts are ok, if ...

-Shell Scipts are ok, if they are conditionless: No "if", no "else", no "for".
+Shell Scipts are ok, if they are almost aconditionless: Few "if", "else" or "for".

-For example creating containers with one or several `RUN ...` commands is ok.

-I use this heading, to ensure that the script is using Bash and stops if something is wrong:
+I use this heading, to ensure that the script is using Bash and stops if something is wrong (aka "Bash strict mode"):

 ```
 #!/bin/bash
 trap 'echo "Warning: A command has failed.
 Exiting the script.
 Line was ($0:$LINENO): $(sed -n "${LINENO}p" "$0")"; exit 3' ERR
-set -euxo pipefail
+set -Eeuo pipefail

 ...
 ```